Xplornet Communications Inc. Completes Financing of $1.5 Billion

 SOURCE Xplornet Communications Inc.

-For further information: For inquiries, please contact: Xplornet Communications Inc., Johanne Senécal, VP, Government Relations and Public Affairs, [email protected]
+For further information: Xplornet Communications Inc., Johanne Senécal, VP, Government Relations and Public Affairs, [email protected]

 Share this article